bootlin/training-materials/common/gdb.typ

     `gdb> target remote /dev/ttyUSB0` (serial link)

-    - Make sure to replace `target remote` with `target extended-remote` if you have started gdbserver with the `–multi` option
+    - Make sure to replace `target remote` with `target extended-remote` if you have started gdbserver with the `--multi` option

   - If you did not set the program to debug on gdbserver commandline:  \
     `gdb> set remote exec-file <path_to_program_on_target>`